-You have to decide which of the IBM supplied SCP phases to retain in the CIL.
-To delete unwanted SCP components, use the delete procedures contained in the procedure library.
-See DOS/VSE System Generation for a list of these procedures.
+You have to decide which of the IBM supplied phases to retain in the CIL.
+To delete unwanted components, use the delete procedures contained in the procedure library.
+See VSE/Advanced Functions System Generation for a list of these procedures.

-Besides IBM SCP components you may add to the CIL your own application programs such as your payroll or accounts receivable programs, program packages obtained from IBM (for example, licensed programs), or program packages from other sources.
-If you wish to include such programs in the CIL, you must catalog them yourself.
-For information on how to do so, refer to the description of the linkage-editor in Chapter 3, Using the System.
+Besides IBM components you may add to the CIL your own application programs such as your payroll or accounts receivable programs, program packages obtained from IBM, or program packages from other sources.
+If you wish to include such programs in the CIL, you must link edit them yourself.
+For information on how to do so, refer to the description of the linkage editor in Chapter 3, Using the System.